juju/docs/src/en/help-vmware.md

 Enter another region?
 (Y/n): n

 Cloud "myvscloud" successfully added

-You may bootstrap with 'juju bootstrap myvscloud'
+You will need to add credentials for this cloud (`juju add-credential myvscloud`) before creating a controller (`juju bootstrap myvscloud`).
 ```

 The 'API endpoint url' in this case is the IP address of the vSphere server.